 Um, that is cool and all, but I’m more into code/hardware.
 Why bio?

 Basically, DNA is hardware that is code, and the cost of reading and writing it is dropping faster than the curve for Moore’s law did for computing.
 As a friend likes to say, “Bio is the technology of the 21st century.
 If all you know is computers, you are stuck in the 20th century.”
 Juan Enriquez does a pretty good job of explaining why genetic literacy is important here and here.
 It is also a field that has some hideously expensive equipment that could be made much more inexpensively if a more multidisciplinary crowd got to know it a bit better.
 Teaching people how to work in this area safely in their spare time could lead to huge improvements in health, energy, agriculture, aquaculture, and, well, life.
+The topic is indeed complex, and the benefits not readily apparent, but thankfully people have taken the time to ask, and given us spaces to answer these questions.
+We have a very good article on a site called Anipots where we discuss how this practice directly influences health in general.

 Are you guys working on some sort of scary disease/weapon thing?